-The Company's liabilities that are measured at fair value on a recurring basis relate to its contingent consideration and royalty obligation resulting from the acquisition of Xoft completed on December 30, 2010.
-The fair value measurements for these liabilities are valued using Level 3 inputs.
-The Company recorded a contingent consideration liability of \$4.9 million based upon the estimated fair value of the additional earn-out potential for the sellers that is tied to cumulative net revenue of Xoft products from January 1, 2011 through December 31, 2013, payable January, 2014.
+The Company's liabilities that are measured at fair value on a recurring basis relate to its contingent consideration resulting from the acquisition of Xoft completed on December 30, 2010.
+The fair value measurements for this liability are valued using Level 3 inputs.
+The Company recorded a contingent consideration liability of \$5.0 million based upon the estimated fair value of the additional earn-out potential for the sellers that is tied to cumulative net revenue of Xoft products from January 1, 2011 through December 31, 2013, payable January, 2014.
+During the quarter ended March 31, 2011, the Company recorded a measurement period adjustment of \$100,000 and reduced the value of the contingent consideration to \$4.9 million.
 The Company determines the fair value of the contingent consideration liability based on a probability-weighted approach derived from earn-out criteria estimates and a probability assessment with respect to the likelihood of achieving the various earnout criteria.
+Accordingly, the value of contingent consideration to \$3.8 million as a result of lower expectations of Xoft product revenue.
+In the quarter ended September 30, 2011, the Company evaluated the revenue expectations of Xoft products and determined that the thresholds were unlikely to be met, and therefore reduced the value of contingent consideration to \$0.0.
 The measurement is based upon significant inputs not observable in the market.
 Subsequent changes in the value of this liability will be recorded in the statement of operations.